duytran1332002/Transfer_Learning/README.md

   - Greatest accuracy of Validation set: 97%

 * **Improvement from Scratch**:
-  - Not Overfiting.
+  - Not Overfitting.
-  - Accuracy of validation test is increasing and Loss of validation test is decreasing as I want.
+  - Accuracy of the validation test is increasing and the Loss of the validation test is decreasing as I want.
   - Train faster than Scratch.
+* **Some problems**:
+  - The accuracy of the Validation set is unstably converging.

 #### Train Model with Pretrain
 ![alt text](https://github.com/duytran1332002/Transfer_Learning/blob/main/images/bird_little_class_pretrain_loss.png?raw=true)
 ![alt text](https://github.com/duytran1332002/Transfer_Learning/blob/main/images/bird_little_class_pretrain_acc.png?raw=true)